-Therefore, advice on stopping the behaviour rarely works as the addiction or compulsion is a solution to another, sometimes, -unconscious problem., as Depache Mode noted, they’re, “looking for love in all the wrong places”.
+It is for this reason advice on stopping a behaviour rarely works, as the addiction or compulsion is often a solution to another, sometimes, unconscious problem.